Th3g3ntl3m4nX0/Th3g3ntl3m4nX0.github.io/_posts/2023-09-12-CyberSploit1.md

 ![image](../../assets/image/posts/cybersploit/pic14.png)

-#### This bring us to the end of the CTF challenge...
+This bring us to the end of the CTF challenge...
 I hope you enjoyed completing this challenge with me.
-Stay tuned for many more CTF solutions to come
+Stay tuned for many more walkthroughs.
+                        #### Cheers

 `STAY CURIOUS AND KEEP LEARNING`